Testing a quantum annealer as a quantum thermal sampler: Introduction

-Motivated by these results, we examine in this study the extent to which one can use such hardware to provide thermal samples for quantum Hamiltonians implemented by the hardware, especially at ever increasing system sizes.
+Motivated by these results, we examine in this study the extent to which one can use such hardware to provide thermal samples in a given basis for quantum Hamiltonians implemented by the hardware, especially at ever increasing system sizes.
+Such samples, similar to those generated by QMC algorithms, would allow us to calculate the thermal expectation values of observables that are diagonal in this basis.
 As the simulation of quantum systems on quantum information processors gains traction and moves on to problems which are classically difficult (or virtually impossible) to solve, we face the question of how to verify or trust the results produced by these devices.
-The one-dimensional (1D) TFIM, a canonical system in quantum thermodynamics, provides a simple case study, which hopefully helps build confidence in the device as more difficult problems are tackled.
+The one-dimensional (1D) TFIM, a canonical system in quantum thermodynamics, provides a simple case study for the question of thermal state sampling, which hopefully helps build confidence in the device as more difficult problems are tackled.

 To that aim, we study the performance of the D-Wave 2000Q annealing processor (DW)\footnote{Housed at NASA Ames Research Center.} on the 1D nonfrustrated TFIM.
 We verify the accuracy of the expectation values calculated from the experimental samples by comparing them to data obtained from QMC simulations.
-If such devices are to be used more widely as quantum simulators or as thermal state samplers, we believe this is a crucial first step in the process of validating the reliability of the device for this task.
+If such devices are to be used more widely as thermal state samplers, we believe this is a crucial first step in the process of validating the reliability of the device for this task.